jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-3/chapter-6.md

-+++
+---
+heading: Chapter 6
-title=  "Servitudes"
+title: "Servitudes"
-heading=  "Chapter 6 Part 1 Section 3"
+date: 2015-09-18
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-description=  "The second kind of real rights is servitudes.
+description: "The second kind of real rights is servitudes.
 These are burdens which one man has on another person's property.
-These rights were at first personal" date=  2015-09-24 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-1/section-3/chapter-5" linkbtext=  "Chapter 5" linkf=  "/research/smith/jurisprudence/part-1/section-3/chapter-7" linkftext=  "Chapter 7" icon=  "/icons/smith.png"
+These rights were at first personal"
-+++
+---

 The second kind of real rights is servitudes.
 These are burdens which one man has on another person's property.
 These rights were at first personal.